hackberrydev/middleman-website/source/alas-schedule-tasks.html.md

 Alas supports the following schedule options:

 - Specific day of the week - `every Monday`, `every Tuesday`, etc.
+- Specific date in a month - `every month on 12` - every month on 12th.
+(Note that using "30" or "31" will skip some months such as February and months that don't have 13 days.)
 - On weekdays - `every weekday` - any day of the week except Saturday and Sunday.
+- On every last weekday in a month - `every last weekday` - the last weekday (Friday or some other day) in a month.
 - The first day of the month - `every month`.
 - The last day of the month - `every last day`.
 - The last Friday of the month - `every last Friday`.